feedthebot.com How to follow the Google webmaster guidelines

 Example of a website not following this guideline

-Website example showing three images and no text
+Website example showing two images and no text

-This might seem like a clever and pleasant way to choose which pet you want to read about, but it would not be following this guideline.
+This might seem like a clever and pleasant way to choose which animal you want to read about, but it would not be following this guideline.

 Example of a website that is following this guideline

-To correct that you could have a text link under each picture that said "dogs", "cats", and "turtles".
+To correct that you could have a text link under each picture that said "elephant" and "giraffe".

 One important reason for having text links in addition to images is so that your webpage is accessible to those who are blind and are unable to use graphical links.
 Another important reason is that Googlebot cannot "see" what a picture is.
-Look over your website and make sure that if you are using images as links, that they also have a text link.
+Look over your website and make sure that if you are using images as links, that they also have a text link as described above.

 This guideline does not suggest images should not be used, it suggests that text be used to convey important names, content, and links.
 Notice I have used images in this description, yet this page is following the guideline.